Last updated on January 24th, 2020 at 07:25 pm

 7. Index Cards

 Even though my eldest son uses a flash card App on his iPad for school we still go through index cards fast at our house.
-I use them to fill my price book (I set my hole puncher to the right distance) , for writing short notes, for giving my son a daily list of what he needs to do that day for school, and on and on.
-A stack of 100 are under $1 as an add on item.
+I use them to fill my price book (I set my hole puncher to the right distance), for writing short notes, for giving my son a daily list of what he needs to do that day for school, and on and on.
+The fact that we go through them so fast makes them the perfect add-on item.